h5py/h5py/ANN.rst

 protected by threading locks.
 User-visible changes include:

 * Files are now automatically closed when all objects within them are unreachable.
-Previously, if File.close() was not explicitly closed, files would remain open and "leaks" were possible if the File object was lost.
+Previously, if File.close() was not explicitly called, files would remain open and "leaks" were possible if the File object was lost.